Roconpaas

 If you prefer using the table block, you can apply custom CSS to make it more responsive.
 For example, adding horizontal scrolling or using the stacking row method as discussed earlier can be applied to the Gutenberg table block.

-4. Best Practices for WordPress Mobile Responsive Table
+4. Best Practices for WordPress Table Mobile Responsive

 When designing mobile-responsive tables, keep the following best practices in mind: